vintagepc/MK404/index.md

 ### Open Source

-- This project is open source under the [GPLv3](https://github.com/vintagepc/MK404/blob/master/COPYING) and we are proud to submit improvements and bugfixes we make to third party libraries upstream, where practical, and we encourage you to submit your own improvements for inclusion as part of the open-source culture.
-If you're interested in contributing, please see [Contribution Guidelines](https://github.com/vintagepc/MK404/blob/master/.github/CONTRIBUTING.md) to get started!
+- This project is open source under the [GPLv3](https://github.com/vintagepc/MK404/blob/master/COPYING) and we are proud to submit improvements and bugfixes we make to third party libraries upstream where practical, and we encourage you to submit your own improvements to MK404 for inclusion as part of the open-source culture.
+If you're interested in contributing, please see [Contribution Guidelines](https://github.com/vintagepc/MK404/blob/master/.github/CONTRIBUTING.md) for our contribution guidelines, and open a new issue or discussion to introduce yourself and how you'd like to help!